Abdogouba/connecto-social-media-web-app/README.md

 # Connecto Social Media Web App Backend

 ## Status
-In progress, approximately half of the planned requirements are done.
+In progress, more than half of the planned requirements are done.

 ## Technologies and Tools
 Java - Spring Boot - PostgreSQL - JWT authentication - Docker - Pagination - DB indexing - Lombok - Maven - Intellij